equeumco/bot-freqtrade-equeum/README.md

 - futures - http://localhost:8080
 - spot - http://localhost:8081

-For benchmark you can access any of them and configure both bots in one UI
+For benchmark you can access any of them and configure both bots in one UI.
+It is strongly recommended to read documentation about [freqtrade user interface](https://www.freqtrade.io/en/stable/rest-api/#frequi)

 # How to add equium to existing strategy: